RoboSats/robosats/docs/_pages/docs/00-quick-start/02-tor.md

 Utilizing TOR has drawbacks such as lower network connection speeds, sporadic [downtime](https://status.torproject.org/) due to DDoS, and imperfect privacy with regards to website fingerprinting techniques.

+Keep this in mind when using RoboSats.
+It is important to back up your robot's secret token in the event TOR network experiences connection issues.

 {% include improve %}